HelloTech/azure_postgres/README.md

 # Scripts

 ### Zookeeper
 The creation of the zookeeper instances is handled by the [zookeeper_startup.sh](https://github.com/HelloTech/azure_patroni/blob/custom_deploy/zookeeper_startup.sh) script.
-If you would like to make any changes to what is installed on those vm's that's the file you should modify.
+If you would like to make any changes to what is installed on those vm's modify this file.

 ### Mounts
 The mounting of the data ssds is handled by the [autopart.sh](https://github.com/HelloTech/azure_patroni/blob/custom_deploy/autopart.sh) script.

 ### Postgres
-The creation of the postgres instances is handles by the [postgres_startup.sh](https://github.com/HelloTech/azure_patroni/blob/custom_deploy/postgres_startup.sh) script.
-If you would like to make any changes to what is installed on those vm's that's the file you should modify.
+The creation of the postgres instance is handles by the [postgres_startup.sh](https://github.com/HelloTech/azure_patroni/blob/custom_deploy/postgres_startup.sh) script.
+If you would like to make any changes to what is installed on those vm's modify that script.

 # License